-In 2013 the EU-Japan Center for Industrial Cooperation published a report on cluster mapping in Japan.
-The report is based on a survey, in which 50 Japanese cluster organisations were contacted, and in the end data could be collected on 45 of them.
-Since the 2013 report release the cluster environment in Japan changed with many entities listed in the 2013 report ending their activities simply because reaching the end of their expected lifespan as defined at the time of their creation, or due to lack of new financial resources to continue their activities once the Governmental support ended.
+The EU-Japan Centre for Industrial Cooperation conducted three mappings in 2013, 2016 and 2022, and we observed that many entities ceased their activities simply because they reached the end of their expected lifespan as defined at the time of their creation, or due to lack of new financial resources to continue their activities once the Governmental support ended.

 The search based on the information available in the official website of each cluster organisation (most of the time only in Japanese) provided the following results:

-- Pharmaceuticals, Biotechnology, Healthcare, Medical and Welfare clusters: 28 clusters
+- Pharmaceuticals, Biotechnology, Healthcare, Medical and Welfare: 19 clusters

-- Electronic Components, Devices and semiconductors clusters: 6 clusters
+- Electronic Components, Devices and semiconductors: 3 clusters

-Of the 52 identified Japanese clusters organisations, 9 provides an active English website, 18 provides a static or non-updated English website and the other 25 Japanese only websites (of which 2 provide a PDF in English).
+Of the 48 identified Japanese clusters organizations, 7 provide an active English website, 6 provide a static or non-updated English website and the other 35 Japanese only websites (of which 2 provide a PDF in English).

-When assessing the internationalisation activity level of the clusters by browsing their websites and in some cases contacting them, 2 points were checked:
+When assessing the internationalization activity level of the clusters by browsing their websites and in some cases contacting them, the following were found:

 - METI’s "Industrial Cluster Project" (2001- 2020)

-The results of the 2016 mapping showed that during this autonomous period most of the initial launched cluster projects ceased their activities once they achieved their targets or reached the end of their expected initial planned life time.
+The results of the 2016 and the 2022 mappings showed that during this autonomous period most of the initial launched cluster projects ceased their activities once they achieved their targets or reached the end of their expected initial planned life time.
 (Sometimes leaving online website of the project may give the wrong impression that the cluster is still operational).
-METI is still chaperoning the existing clusters and provide ad hoc (financial) support in case of necessity such as the Fukushima region located“Utsukushima (Beautiful Fukushima) Next-Generation Medical Industry Agglomeration Project”.
-Actually, at Governmental level there seems to be no specific policy programme targeting clusters, except for the third step of the above mentioned policy that will be completed in 2020.

 - MEXT’s "Knowledge Cluster Initiative" (2002-2011)